Brian Redhead

 Brian Leonard Redhead (28 December 1929 – 23 January 1994) was a British author, journalist and broadcaster.
 He was a co-presenter of the Today programme on BBC Radio 4 from 1975 until 1993, shortly before his death.
-He was a great lover and promoter of the city of Manchester and the North West in general, where he lived for most of his career.
+Although a native of Newcastle-upon-Tyne, he was a great lover and promoter of the city of Manchester and the North West in general, where he lived for most of his career.

 Education and early life

 Redhead was born in Newcastle upon Tyne.
-He was the only child of Ernest Leonard Redhead, a silk screen printer and advertising agent, and his wife, Janet Crossley (née Fairley).
+He was the only child of (Ernest) Leonard Redhead, a silk screen printer and advertising agent, and his wife, Janet Crossley (née Fairley).
 He was educated at the Royal Grammar School, Newcastle.
 After national service, he read history at the University of Cambridge as an undergraduate student of Downing College, Cambridge.